binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 {icon=bomb}
 G> ## The Play
 G>
 G> For this example, we need to add Bob the Builder that we profiled in the CUPP example above to the DVWA database.
-Now I knew that the passwords in the DVWA database were being stored as `MD5`s from the exercise I did in the SQLi section from the Web Applications chapter in [fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications).
-Now if the DVWA had of assumed that the datastore would at some stage be compromised as discussed in the Data-store Compromise section and provided the correct countermeasures as discussed in the countermeasures section of the Web Applications chapter in [fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications), we would not be able to reverse engineer the crypto strategy as easily and the time it takes to brute force the passwords would also be significantly increased due to the key stretching of the Key Derivation Functions (KDFs).
+Now I knew that the passwords in the DVWA database were being stored as `MD5`s from the exercise I did in the SQLi section from the Web Applications chapter in [Fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications).
+Now if the DVWA had of assumed that the datastore would at some stage be compromised as discussed in the Data-store Compromise section and provided the correct countermeasures as discussed in the countermeasures section of the Web Applications chapter in [Fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications), we would not be able to reverse engineer the crypto strategy as easily and the time it takes to brute force the passwords would also be significantly increased due to the key stretching of the Key Derivation Functions (KDFs).
 With that in mind though, if you profile effectively you will end up with a small wordlist to use in your chosen brute force tool, which may only take a few hours or days for the average users password.
 G>
 G> For the sake of demonstration, I chose a password from the middle of the wordlist that CUPP produced: `Y35w3c4n!$@`.
 Bob thought he was being clever changing the characters of "yes we can" to look like numbers and adding some special characters to the end.
 Hackers know all the tricks though.
 G> Browse to `/phpmyadmin` of the OWASPBWA, -u `root` -p `owaspbwa` and find the dvwa database and add `Bob` as a `user` and his hashed password that we produced from: